djeada/Databases-Notes/notes/06_distributed_databases/03_sharding.md

 #### Increased System Complexity

-- **Application Logic:** Applications must be aware of the sharding architecture.
+- **Application logic** becomes more complex as applications must be designed to understand and interact with the sharding architecture.
-- **Testing:** More complex testing scenarios to cover all shards.
+- **Testing** scenarios grow in complexity to ensure functionality and reliability across all shards under various conditions.

 #### Data Consistency

-- **Distributed Transactions:** Ensuring ACID properties across shards is challenging.
+- **Distributed transactions** pose challenges in ensuring ACID properties across multiple shards, requiring additional coordination mechanisms.
-- **Consistency Models:** May need to relax consistency for performance.
+- **Consistency models** may need to be adjusted, often relaxing strict consistency to improve performance and scalability.

 #### Operational Overhead

-- **Maintenance:** More servers to manage.
+- **Maintenance** requirements increase due to the need to manage a larger number of servers and their configurations.
-- **Backups:** Need to backup each shard individually.
+- **Backups** must be performed separately for each shard, adding to the time and effort required for data protection.